 Appointments are available from 9:00am - 4:00pm.
-If you cannot find an appointment time that works with your schedule, we encourage you to utilize drop-in hours.
+If you cannot find an appointment time that works with your schedule, we encourage you to utilize same day appointments (see below).

 Career Development staff

-Virtual drop-ins are 15-minute meetings with a career counselor for support with internship/job searches, resumes, cover letters, or any other quick question or concern.
-Please note that we only hold drop-ins while classes are in session.
+For Fall 2023, we offer same day meetings.
+These appointments are are 15-minute meetings with a career counselor for support with internship/job searches, resumes, cover letters, or any other quick question or concern.
+Please note that we only hold Same Day appointments while classes are in session.

-Students can sign up for a virtual drop-ins slot starting at 8:45am each day and up to the time of the drop-in slot.
+Students can sign up for a virtual same-day appointment slot starting at 8:45am each day and up to the time of the appointment slot.
 For example, if it is 10:44am and there is a slot available at 10:45am, a student can sign up for the 10:45am slot.

 Notes on scheduling:

-- Drop-ins will be virtual via Zoom.
-You will receive a confirmation email with a link to join.
+- Same Day appointments may be virtual or in-person.
+You will receive a confirmation email with a link to join if you choose virtual.

 In order to use services and resources offered by A&S Career Development, students must be currently matriculated and enrolled in courses at the College of Arts & Sciences.

-- Alumni who have graduated from A&S within the last 5 years may meet with our staff members in person, via phone, or via video chat.
+- Alumni who have graduated from A&S within the last 5 years may meet with our staff members in person, or via video chat.